Water-sensitive urban design

 Water-sensitive urban design (WSUD) is a land planning and engineering design approach which integrates the urban water cycle, including stormwater, groundwater, and wastewater management and water supply, into urban design to minimise environmental degradation and improve aesthetic and recreational appeal.
 WSUD is a term used in the Middle East and Australia and is similar to low-impact development (LID), a term used in the United States; and Sustainable Drainage System (SuDS), a term used in the United Kingdom.

+Common approaches include reducing potable water use and collecting greywater, wastewater, stormwater, and other runoff for recycled use.
+Infrastructure design may be modified to enable water filtering, collection, and storage.